Nicolás Tagliafico

-Nicolás Alejandro Tagliafico (born 31 August 1992) is an Argentine professional footballer who plays as a left back for Ligue 1 club Lyon and the Argentina national team.
+Nicolás Alejandro Tagliafico (born 31 August 1992) is an Argentine professional footballer who plays as a left-back for Ligue 1 club Lyon and the Argentina national team.
+He was a member of the Argentina team that won the 2022 FIFA World Cup.

-Biography

-Of Italian origins, his grandparents are from the city of Genoa on the paternal side and Calabrian on the maternal side; he also has Italian citizenship.

 Club career

 Banfield

 Tagliafico made his professional debut for Banfield on a 2−1 away victory against Tigre for the fifth fixture of the 2011 Clausura, coming on as a substitute on the 72nd minute.
 Due to Marcelo Bustamante's ban, he was a starter the following game, a 2−2 draw with Huracán.
 In 2012, Tagliafico signed a one-year loan deal with Spanish club Real Murcia.

 Independiente

 In 2015, he made the move to Independiente for an undisclosed transfer fee and made his professional debut for the club during a 3−2 away win at Newell's Old Boys.
 Tagliafico would end up captaining the team that won the 2017 Copa Sudamericana.